Mombasa Air Safari Flight 203

 Mombasa Air Safari Flight 203 was a domestic flight from Ukunda Airport in Kwale County to Kichwa Tembo Airport in Narok County, Kenya.
 The Cessna 208 Caravan crashed on 28 October 2025 near Kwale, killing all 11 people on board.

 Background

 Aircraft

 The aircraft involved in the accident was a Cessna 208B Grand Caravan registered as 5Y-CCA.
-The aircraft was manufactured in 2007 and initially delivered to a US-based operator and registered as N12686.
-The aircraft was then acquired by a Tanzanian airline and then sold to Mombasa Air Safari in 2013.
+The aircraft was manufactured in 2007, and acquired by Mombasa Air Safari in 2013.

 Passengers and crew

-On board the aircraft there were 10 passengers, eight Hungarian nationals and two German nationals, and a Kenyan pilot.
+The 39 years old Kenyan pilot was hired by the airline just 3 months before the crash; he had a total of 6921 flight hours, of which 5500 were on the Cessna 208.
+On board the aircraft there were also 10 passengers, eight Hungarian nationals and two German nationals.

 One of the Hungarian passengers on board was a board member and president of the boxing program of Vasas SC sport club.

 Accident

 Mombasa Air Safari could not confirm at which time Flight 203 departed Ukunda Airport, since the pilot failed to contact the departure tower.
 The aircraft crashed at around 8:30 am local time (05:30 UTC) while en route on a two-hour flight to Kichwa Tembo Airport, located near the Serengeti National Park, a popular tourist destination.
 Air traffic control tried to contact the aircraft for over half an hour, until the crash site was located about 10 kilometers from the town of Kwale, a hilly and forested area where bad weather, including heavy fog, was present at the time of the accident.
 Photos show the aircraft wreckage scattered near the crash site and on fire.
 Rescue services managed to reach the crash site after sunrise.
 On October 29 recovery operations at the crash site continued, also with the use of an excavator.